Request for Additional Assistance

 In some cases a student may be forced to exceed the typical student budget due to financial hardship and/or unforeseen circumstances that arise during the academic year.
 At that point, we encourage the student to contact the Office of Financial Aid to learn more about options regarding an increase in their funding.
 Students will need to complete the required Request for Additional Assistance Form to be further evaluated for any allowable increases to be offered as grant or loan depending on their family's financial situation and aid eligibility.
 Note: Expenses incurred during the summer months, or winter and spring break periods, will not be eligible for adjustments.

-Typically, students who have a W&L Grant greater than $85,000 are eligible for an increase in budget and grant funding.
-However, if a student has available loan/s on their aid package, they may be ineligible and encouraged to use loan instead.
+Typically, students who have a W&L Grant greater than $85,000 are eligible for an increase in budget and grant funding within the below parameters.
+However, if a student has available loan/s on their aid package, they may be ineligible for grant and encouraged to use loan instead.

 • Computer and Technology Grant: The student must qualify for a one-time grant increase not to exceed $1,200; otherwise, loan/s can be offered.